AnyLog-co/documentation/training/advanced/Network setup - Part I.md

 # Network Setup

-This document details deployment of AnyLog nodes using the CLI (of the participating nodes).
+This document details deployment of AnyLog nodes using the CLI of the participating nodes.
 Alternatively, the configuration commands for each node can be organized in a file and processed using the following command (on the CLI):
 ```
 process [path and file name with the script]